 As I told readers of the 2012 Summer Reading Guide, I would never have picked this book—first published in 2004—off the shelf: I just couldn't get past the awful cover.
 But a friend with great taste recommended it, and more importantly, she put the actual, physical book in my hands.
 I gave it a try out of loyalty to her, and I've been recommending it ever since.
 This nonfiction narrative about a Hungarian gentleman thief reads like a novel, but this true story is stranger than fiction.
 More info →

 2014 Summer Reading Guide readers got the opportunity to enjoy an ebook-only novella that was pulled from shelves shortly thereafter.
 Eve in Hollywood picks up exactly where Rules of Civility left off (and if you haven't read it yet, start there).
 In this novella—a series of short takes, each in a different voice—we see how Eve impacts everyone she meets in Old Hollywood, in potentially life-changing encounters.
 Fast, fun, and incredibly well-written.
+(This novella has been removed from digital distribution but you may be able to find a print copy at Shakespeare & Co in NYC.)
 More info →

 This 1999 nonfiction account from one of my favorite writers was included in the 2015 Summer Reading Guide.
 Frederick Law Olmsted became the world’s premier landscape architect at a time when there was no such thing.
 He fell into the work by happenstance, and turned out to be a genius at it.
 His legacy reflects his conviction that ordinary people need beautiful landscapes: he designed Central Park (remarkably, his first commission), Boston’s Back Bay Fens, the campus of Stanford University, Biltmore Estate, and many other public and private parks.
 Surprisingly absorbing: an outstanding account of an incredible life.
 More info →